-The Blue Trail leaves the village on the long Deák Ferenc utca (Deák Ferenc Street), after the last houses we cross the fields on wheel tracks.
+The Blue Trail leaves the village on the long Deák Ferenc utca (Deák Ferenc Street), after the last houses we cross the fields on rarely used wheel tracks.
 The trail reaches a small asphalt road after a narrow forest strip and crosses the two single track railway lines (Vasúti kereszteződés) through railway barriers.
 We go on along the straight asphalt road about 200 meters, then turn left into a cut-line of the forest and walk until the second cut-line crossing.
 The Blue Trail turns right here, goes till the next crossing, where turn left.
 We walk until the next crossing, the marked path turns right again and after a few minutes long walk we reach another asphalt road at the edge of the wood.

-We get to Csénye village on this road after a 20 minutes long walk, cross the settlement, pass by the church (Csénye, templom)and go on along the road.
-This road leads at the small Csényeújmaror farmstead into the busy secondary road between Sárvár town and Ikervár village.
+We get to Csénye village on this road after a 20 minutes long walk, cross the settlement, pass by the church (Csénye, templom) and go on along the road.
+This road leads into the busy secondary road between Sárvár town and Ikervár village at the small Csényeújmaror farmstead.
 There is a pub at the junction but we don't find the stamp of the Blue Trail there, it is located at a small chapel beside the road in 100 meters distance from the junction in southern direction on the route of the Blue Trail (Csényeújmajor, pecsételőhely).

-After the stamping we go on towards the bridge of Gyöngyös-patak (Gyöngyös Stream) beside the busy road, but don’t cross the stream over it, we turn left onto its embankment.
+After the stamping we go on towards the bridge of Gyöngyös-patak (Gyöngyös Stream) beside the busy road, but don’t cross the stream on the bridge, we turn left onto the embankment.
 We saw this creek already in Kőszeg, but now it is much bigger than before.
-Here begins a long hike along the dam without any shad, across the fields.
+A long hike begins here along the dam without any shad, across the fields.
 After 1.5 km we get to a water gate and bridge (Híd a Gyöngyös-patakon), we turn left here, go down from the embankment, and after 150 steps turn right in a junction.
 This road goes back to the Gyöngyös Stream, and we get to the embankment again.

-After a kilometer long walk we get to a bridge, and turn left onto that road, which crosses the stream here.
+After a kilometer long walk we reach a bridge, and turn left onto that road, which crosses the stream here.
 This is the long and straight Esze Tamás utca (Esze Tamás Street).
 We walk on it until the traffic roundabout, here the marks turn right onto the Nádasdy Ferenc út (Nádasdy Ferenc Street) and lead us to the castle of the town.
 The marks go on straight towards the railway station (Sárvár, vasútállomás).
 If we don't want to finish the hike in Sárvár, it is not necessary to visit the station, we can follow the marks across the town.
 If we visit the station, we can ask for a stamp into our Blue Trail booklet at the ticket office of the station.
-If we walk farther, we can find the official stamp of the Blue Trail on the wall of a public toilet(!) at the car park of the Nádasdy castle, but we can stamp into the booklet everyhere in the town, in shops, in post office, in the castle, but don’t forget to ask for two stamps: the first one is the last stamp of the section one (Írott-kő – Sárvár), the second one is the first stamp of the second section (Sárvár – Sümeg)!
+If we walk farther, we can find the official stamp of the Blue Trail on the wall of a public toilet(!) at the car park of the Nádasdy castle, but we can stamp into the booklet anywhere in the town, in shops, in the post office or in the castle.

 The Blue Trail leaves the town at the bridge of the Rába, we cross the river and go on along the main road.
 Fortunately there are marked cycling lanes on both sides of the road, because it is very busy!
 We cross the wide floodplain of Rába, later we get to the foot of the first hill.
-Here stands the small church of Hegyközség, we turn left at the junction of asphalt roads and slowly climb the hill on the minor road (Hegyközség, letérés a főútról).
+The small church of Hegyközség stands here, we turn left at the junction of asphalt roads and slowly climb the hill on the minor road (Hegyközség, letérés a főútról).
 After a quarter hour long walk we reach the very busy new main road number 84 (84-es út keresztezés).
 Our minor road crosses it, but unfortunately there isn’t any crosswalk or traffic lamps in the junction!
 Cross the main road very attentive!!